untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 | Chunk table | 48 B per chunk | — |

-The shared working set costs 3 × 72 B × budget once, whatever is loaded (216 MB for a million splats), carried by its own `MemoryBudgetManager` entry (`setGaussianWorkingSetBytes`), not by the entities.
+The shared working set costs 3 × 72 B × budget once, whatever is loaded (216 MB for a million splats), plus about 3 KB of fixed state (the budget state and the 528-byte density histogram with their per-slot readbacks), carried by its own `MemoryBudgetManager` entry (`setGaussianWorkingSetBytes`), not by the entities.
 A million-splat `.untoldgs` at degree 3 therefore keeps about 61 MB resident (16 B + 45 B per splat, plus about 70 KB of chunk table and visible-chunk lists at 1024 splats per chunk) where the same asset used to cost about